-Bethel Seminary does not provide translators or English as a Second Language (ESL) classes.
-All courses and instruction at Bethel Seminary will occur in the English language.
+Bethel University does not provide translators or English as a Second Language (ESL) classes.
+All courses and instruction will occur in the English language.
 Therefore, it is expected that each student will possess the ability to write and speak English clearly and correctly.

-For further information regarding the level of English proficiency required of students, please see the admission requirements for International Students (p.
-69) in this catalog.
+Further information regarding the level of English proficiency required can be found in the admission requirements for International Students section (p.
+70).